 A family photograph, class photos, batch photos, etc. qualify for this category.
 It may feature three to hundreds of people.
 Such a picture portrays the feelings of unity and is very famous with institutions as memorabilia.

 Pictures taken at a very short distance or with the help of a zoom or macro lens.
 The camera only captures a small portion of your face.
 It normally covers the face at it edges.

 A facial shot covers the full face of the subject.
 It may either be up to the neckline or the bust.

 Upper body shots cover only the area above the waist.

 04. Full Body Portraits

-They cover 3/4th portion to the whole body.
+They cover the 3/4th portion of the whole body.

 As said above, there is no clear margin for the classification of portrait pictures.
 A candid portrait might be an individual portrait with a close-up shot.
 The point is that there may be objective science behind the development of cameras and photography; it still remains a subjective and dynamic art.